 The extraction of minerals is essential to the needs and continued economic well-being of society.
-To ensure the viability of this important industry and to protect the quality of the environment, existing and new statewide policies concerning mineral resources must accomplish the following:
+To ensure the viability of this important industry and to protect the environment, existing and new statewide policies concerning mineral resources must accomplish the following:

-- 1. Encourage conservation and production of known or potential mineral deposits for the economic health and well-being of society; - 2.
-Ensure the rehabilitation of mined lands to prevent or minimize adverse effects on the environment and to protect public health and safety; - 3.
-Recognize that the reclamation of mined lands will allow continued mining of minerals and will provide for the protection and subsequent beneficial use of the mined and reclaimed land; - 4.
-Recognize that surface mining takes place in diverse areas where the geologic, topographic, climatic, biological and social conditions are significantly different and that reclamation operations and the specifications thereof may vary accordingly; - 5.
-Oversee surface, pit, in-stream and off-site mining operations so as to prevent or minimize adverse environmental effects; - 6.
-Specify that determination of entitlements to surface mining operations is a local land use issue provided that reclamation plans are obtained and enforced.
+- Encourage conservation and production of known or potential mineral deposits for the economic health and well-being of society. - Ensure the rehabilitation of mined lands to prevent or minimize adverse effects on the environment and protect public health and safety. - Recognize that the reclamation of mined lands will allow continued mining of minerals and will provide for the protection and subsequent beneficial use of the mined and reclaimed land. - Recognize that surface mining takes place in diverse areas where the geologic, topographic, climatic, biological, and social conditions are significantly different and that reclamation operations and the specifications thereof may vary accordingly. - Oversee surface, pit, in-stream, and off-site mining operations to prevent or minimize adverse environmental effects. - Specify that determination of entitlements to surface mining operations is a local land use issue, provided that reclamation plans are obtained and enforced. - Recognize that surface mining in diverse locations throughout the state serves local economies and assists the state in meeting carbon reduction goals. - Encourage state support in reforming local and federal claim systems to ensure information sharing between governments and prevent fraudulent claim sales.